sharmavins23/TemporaLSM/README.md

 (LSMs) implemented with temporal neurons, or Temporal Liquid State Machines (TLSMs).

+# To-Do

+The following are nice-to-have features or potential things that this project enables us to explore, that we'd like to explore:

+-    Ramp No-Leak (RNL) neurons
+-    Leaky Integrate and Fire (LIF) neurons
+-    Inhibitory neurons (neurons with negative action potentials; How should STDP rules change for them?)

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a